Kentucky Open Carry: Laws, Requirements, Application & Online Training

 Brandishing of Firearms

-Using your firearm in a disorderly manner that causes public unrest or threatens others is considered a misconduct under Kentucky law.
+Using your firearm in a disorderly manner that causes public unrest or threatens others is considered misconduct under Kentucky law.

 Range Shooting Regulations